Qiskit/qiskit_sphinx_theme/README.md

 # qiskit_sphinx_theme
 The Sphinx theme for the Qiskit documentation.

 This theme is built on top of the [Furo Sphinx theme](https://github.com/pradyunsg/furo) developed by Pradyun Gedam and licensed under the MIT License.
-See the file `NOTICES` for Furo's LICENSE and which files are vendored from Furo.

 ### Warning: new theme migration